diliproshitha/feature-flag-manager/README.md

 ### Back end
  - Back end project can be found in `feature-flag-manager-backend` directory.
  - Built using Java 17 and Spring Boot 3.
- - Postgres 16.1-alpine is used as the database.
  - Flyway is used for database migration.

 If you are running the backend locally, then you need to set following environment variables and change them accordingly: